Watch Red Sox’s Andrew Benintendi Absolutely Launch Home Run Vs. Cubs

 Benintendi parked a home run Friday night at Fenway Park, which helped Boston narrowly top Chicago 5-4.

-The 22-year-old’s power surge continued Saturday afternoon as he crushed a long ball over the Red Sox’s bullpen.
+The 22-year-old’s power surge continued Saturday afternoon as he crushed a long ball over the Red Sox’s bullpen in Boston’s 7-4 loss.

 And as crazy as it sounds, Benintendi’s blast wasn’t even the most impressive home run in the contest.
 Just two innings before, Hanley Ramirez walloped a 469-foot round-tripper, the longest home run hit so far this season.